ezsystems/commerce-documentation/docs/guide/basket/basket_api/basket_events/basket_eventlistener_in_the_standard.md

 ### Logic

-There are three possibilities when listener checks stock information:
+There are three possibilities when a listener checks stock information:

 - stock is not available - error message is displayed that there is no information about the availability for product, but it is discontinued.
 - stock is 0 - item is removed from the basket and error message is displayed that the item is discontinued and not available anymore.